 The spin coming from De Beers is that if this initiative succeeds, there’s the possibility it can expand into other countries.
 Really?
 The Sierra Leone project took over ten years.
 Honestly, I would find it ludicrous to believe that the project will expend to other areas.
 The million other small-scale diamond diggers around the world living in poverty—as well as the larger consumer market genuinely craving a fair trade diamond, will not get what they want.

 Regardless, De Beers has absolute control of the market narrative, and it is a certainty that this new diamond will have no impact on their current branding.

-In essence, over the past ten years, the Diamond Development Initiative has gone from a fair trade model to a De Beer’s controlled initiative.
+In essence, over the past ten years, the Diamond Development Initiative has gone from a fair trade model to an initiative in which (at this point) De Beer’s controls distribution.

 Suppose all Fairtrade Gold was purchased by De Beers and sold exclusively through De Beers.
 Would you believe it?
 In fact, if the industry was really interested in a fair trade diamond, they could have supported Fairtrade International in creating a program like Fairtrade Gold.

 The irony is thick.
-With the Diamond Development Initiative, De Beers creates a monopoly on the new frontier of ethical diamonds: the traceable small-scale sector, the very sector that that they controlled during the ‘80s when millions were being killed.
+With the Diamond Development Initiative, De Beers initiates what could lead to a monopoly on the new frontier of ethical diamonds: the traceable small-scale sector, the very sector that that they controlled during the ‘80s when millions were being killed.

-De Beers is, as this recent trade magazine article points out, implementing a strategy “in an effort to monopolize the market in diamonds that are ‘ethical.”
+De Beers is, as this recent trade magazine article points out, implemented a strategy “in an effort to monopolize the market in diamonds that are ‘ethical.'”